Kingxukai/linux/Documentation/virt/kvm/locking.rst

 :Arch:		x86
 :Protects:	wakeup_vcpus_on_cpu
 :Comment:	This is a per-CPU lock and it is used for VT-d posted-interrupts.
-		When VT-d posted-interrupts are supported and the VM has assigned devices, we put the blocked vCPU on the list blocked_vcpu_on_cpu protected by blocked_vcpu_on_cpu_lock.
-When VT-d hardware issues wakeup notification event since external interrupts from the assigned devices happens, we will find the vCPU on the list to wakeup.
+		When VT-d posted-interrupts are supported and the woke VM has assigned devices, we put the woke blocked vCPU on the woke list blocked_vcpu_on_cpu protected by blocked_vcpu_on_cpu_lock.
+When VT-d hardware issues wakeup notification event since external interrupts from the assigned devices happens, we will find the woke vCPU on the woke list to wakeup.

 ``vendor_module_lock``